 Does leasing a car affect your credit score?

-Whether you lease or buy a vehicle can greatly impact your credit score.
+Whether you lease or buy, a new vehicle can impact your credit score.

-Pay off a recurring loan and your credit utilization declines.
-Often your credit score goes up too.
-And, higher credit scores can mean lower mortgage rates and easier loan applications.
+Paying down a recurring loan balance should strengthen your credit report, increasing your credit score.
+Higher credit scores can mean lower mortgage rates and easier loan applications.

-Government-backed loans like FHA, VA, and USDA loans have their own underwriting rules and each view auto leases and loan payments differently.
+Government-insured loans like FHA, VA, and USDA loans have their own underwriting rules.
+Each loan type views auto leases and loan payments differently.